G. A. Moore: Coaching career

 Moore started his coaching career as the head coach of Bryson High School.
 Prior to Moore's arrival, Bryson was on a 21-game losing streak.
 Under Moore, Bryson went 5-5.
 The following year, Moore left to become the head coach at his alma mater, Pilot Point.
 After suffering six consecutive losing seasons, Moore got them to be one of the better 2A teams in the state.

-Moore took a hiatus from coaching from 1970-1972.
+Moore took a hiatus from coaching from 1970 to 1972.
 He accepted the head coaching job at Celina High School.
 In the next five years he went 52–5–2 where he won his first State Championship in 1974.
 Moore left in 1977 to return to Pilot Point as head coach.
 Pilot Point was 1-9 the year prior to Moore's return.
 During his second stint, the Bearcats were 106-9-3 with back to back state championships in 1980 and 1981.

 In 1986, Moore left to take the head coaching job at Sherman High School.
 Sherman was 0-10 the previous year.
 Moore turned them into a 6-4 team his first year and was named the Dallas Area Coach of the Year.
 His head coaching job at Sherman lasted only two years before leaving to go back to Celina as the head coach.
 Celina became district champions in his first year back after not winning a district title in over 10 years.
 They finished as state-semifinalists that same year.
-During the next 14 years, Moore went 163-22.
+During the next 14 years, Moore went 163–22.
 Celina won five State Championships including sharing a state record four in a row with Sealy High School.
 When Moore left Celina in 2001, he had a 57-game winning streak.

 Moore became the head coach once again at Pilot Point.
 He returned them to winning status with playoff appearances in both seasons.
 He retired in 2004 before coming out of retirement in 2009 to take the head coaching job at Aubrey High School.
 Aubrey finished Moore's first season 11–2, winning a school record 11 games, with the losses coming to eventual undefeated state champion (as well as Moore's alma mater) Pilot Point in the final regular season game, and to then-undefeated McGregor in the third round of the 2A Division II playoffs.
 In 2011, Moore suffered his first losing season with a 1-11 finish.
-Moore retired again and has since stayed retired.
+Moore retired for a second time after the season.